 Top 5 Big Impact LCH Projects June 20, 2017 DIY, Home Improvement Tutorials, Our House 1 Comment 13136 I was thinking the other day that it’s been a long time since I’ve completed some of the major projects around here, so it might be neat to do a round up of sorts of the biggest projects and how they’re holding up.
 Brown Paper Floors By far my most popular/viewed project, this one goes back to 2011!
 It’s been almost 6 years since I first ripped up the carpet in my house, replacing it with paper, stain, and lots of poly.
 You can see the full tutorial HERE.
 I’ve been so pleasantly surprised with how these have held up.
 We haven’t had any major issues despite having a large dog and 3 cats.
 I do use area rugs, which help protects them.
 I thought we would have replaced them with wood by now, but we have’t seen the need.
 I care for them the same as the hardwood downstairs- hard surface vaccuum, mop, and light wax.
 Airstone Bathtub This was a fast project with a lot of punch!
 It really made our boring builder tub look custom and added a rustic element to the space.
 See the full tutorial HERE.
 Brick Patio Nothing screams crazy like digging up your front yard and paving it with bricks.
 But this has turned out to be one of our favorite features of the house.
 We live on a steep incline, so this is really our only flat outdoor space to entertain.
 And boy, do we use it.
 See how I did it HERE and HERE.
 Painted Kitchen Cabinets As usual, paint is king when it comes to bang for your buck.
 I still love my white painted cabinets just as much as I did when I first took the plunge and painted that fake wood.
 See the process HERE.
 Board and Batten I love the board and batten I’ve added to our home, in fact I often think about adding more!
 It’s easy, fairly inexpensive, and makes a big impact.
 Read about the method HERE.
 So there you have it!
 These are some of my most favorite, long lasting projects that have added a lot of value to our home.
 One Response Glass Replacement Auckland June 28, 2017 The board and pattern is really a nice piece of art but don’t you think this will look good if the size of house is more than 2ooo sq ft so that there is ample space?
 I some how feel this is not for congested area.
-Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Leave this field empty CAPTCHA Code * Check here to Subscribe to notifications for new posts Notify me of follow-up comments by email.
+Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Save my name, email, and website in this browser for the next time I comment.
+CAPTCHA Code * Check here to Subscribe to notifications for new posts Notify me of follow-up comments by email.
 Notify me of new posts by email.